Search

 Recommendations on how online platforms, broadcasters and streaming services should promote media literacy

-UK regulator Ofcom has launched a public consultation on draft recommendations designed to help a wide range of services (including broadcasters, streaming services, social media and search platforms) to play a stronger role in promoting media literacy.
+UK regulator Ofcom has launched a public consultation on a set of draft recommendations designed to help a wide range of services (including broadcasters, streaming services, social media and search platforms) to play a stronger role in promoting media literacy.

 The publication of the recommendations is a requirement stemming from Ofcom's three-year media literacy strategy.